lethargilistic/blog/rarities/2014-03-15-discussion-forum-4.md

 # Discussion Forum 4

-*The online discussion forum promt invites you to analyze any art you want, and you pick* Tengen Toppa Gurren Lagann.
+*The online discussion forum prompt invites you to analyze any art you want, and you pick* Tengen Toppa Gurren Lagann.

 *You fucking weeb.
 (2018-11-21)*